Applying for Financial Aid When Parents Are Divorced

 If the student knows information about the noncustodial parent (such as full name and address) but is not able to have that parent complete a separate Profile (for example, due to a court order of no contact), the student may request that the colleges requiring a Profile from the noncustodial parent waive that requirement.
 The student should contact each school's financial aid office to find out the waiver process.

-If the student is not in contact with the noncustodial parent, and not able to supply name and address information, the student should list only the custodial parent in the parent section.
+If the student is not in contact with the noncustodial parent, and not able to supply name and address information, the student should leave that parent off of the parent section.
 The student will be asked to provide a reason that he or she has only supplied information for one parent, and should select the Parent is unknown response.
-When asked to provide full name and address information for the noncustodial parent, the student can type "Unknown" in any field asking for information not known by the student.
+When asked to provide full name and address information for the noncustodial parent, the student can type “Unknown” in any field asking for information not known by the student.

 Have further questions about applying for financial aid with divorced or separated parents?
 We're happy to talk through your personal circumstances with you.
 Call us at (800) 449-MEFA (6332).